apache/druid/docs/content/querying/sql.md

 language.
 Some unsupported SQL features include:

 - Grouping on functions of multiple columns, like concatenation: `SELECT COUNT(*) FROM data_source GROUP BY dim1 || ' ' || dim2`
-- Grouping on long and float columns.
-- Filtering on float columns.
 - Filtering on non-boolean interactions between columns, like two columns equaling each other: `SELECT COUNT(*) FROM data_source WHERE dim1 = dim2`.
 - A number of miscellaneous functions, like `TRIM`.
 - Joins, other than semi-joins as described above.